-Observed Rainfall ~AEP of flood Consequence / Impact at Tatura Refer to FloodZoom and to maps at Appendix F Action Actions may include (but not limited to) evacuation, closure of roads, sandbagging, issue of warnings and who is responsible the Mosquito Depre intelligence card.
-R from the Castle Cre- appropriate flood in USING THIS INTELLIGENCE CARD.
+Observed Rainfall -AEP of flood Consequence / Impact at Tatura Refer to FloodZoom and to maps at Appendix F Action Actions may include (but not limited to) evacuation, closure of roads, sandbagging, issue of warnings and who is responsible the Mosquito Depre intelligence card.
+If from the Castle Cre appropriate flood in ession and throu Rainfall reported eek af Arcadia g nundation map n RD.
 The observed rainfall range and duration is provided as a guide only.
-Greater depths of rainfall over a shorter period may also lead to rises and possible flooding alcount the Mosquito Depression and through Merrigum.
-While heavy short duration rainfall may lead to localised flash stormwater flooding within Merrigum, the consequences of that are not detailed in this intelligence card.
-Rainfall reported from the Tatura AWS (available from the BoM website at 30 minute intervals and occasionally more frequently and also from FloodZoom) or from local gauges (or perhafter the Castle Creek at Arcadia gauge - available from the BoM website and FloodZoom)) will provide near real-time data for use herein in order to determine the approximate flood severity.
-Consider the appropriate flood inundation map remembering that water will rise slowly and travel slowly.
-Review all consequences and actions in this table, from the first row down to the approximate expected severity flooding.
-Initiate all actions in a logical sequence.
-Some actions may need to be initiated in an order that is different from their relative placement in this table. ~50 to 70mm in 24hrs ~55 to 80mm in 36hrs <10% AEP (<10yr ARI) Flow in Mosquito Depression.
+Greater deplugh Merrigum.
+While heavy short duration rainfall may lead to localised flash stormwals if from the Tatura AWS (available from the BoM website at 30 minute intervals and occauge - available from the BoM website and FloodZoomt) will provide near real-time date emembering that water will use slowly and travel slowly.
+Review all consequences and pical sequence.
+Some actions may need to be initiated in an order that is different from or flooding within Merrigum, the consequences of that are not detailed in this associately more frequently and also from FloodZoom) or from local gauges (or perhaps a for use herein in order to determine the approximate flood seventy.
+Consider the actions in this table, from the first row down to the approximate expected seventy of ~50 to 70mm in 24hrs ~55 to 80mm in 36hrs <10% AEP (<10yr ARI) Flow in Mosquito Depression.
 Heavy local rain resulting in stormwater flooding and / or high flows within the stormwater drainage network.
 Check drainage infrastructure for blockages and clean out as necessary.
 Check for flooding over the Merrigum - Ardmona Road town side of Ryan Road and close as necessary.
-Check for flooding over Waverly Av north of Judd Av and close as necessary. ~55mm in 12hrs ~70mm in 24hrs ~80mm in 36hrs 10% AEP (10yr ARI) The 12 hour rainfall is likely to cause some increase in flows but no real flooding issues in Merrigum.
-Merrigum Golf Course is flooded and access compromised.
-Flooding of all road in town and immediately upstream (i.e. to the east), mostly less than 300mm depth with the exception of the Merrigum - Ardmona Rd which is up to 600mm deep along the edges and Waverly Rd which is up to 500mm deep: Judd Av, Merrigum - Ardmona Rd, Palmer Ct, Ryan Rd, Waverley Av, Close the Merrigum - Ardmona Road and Morrissey Av if not already done.
+Check for flooding over Waverly Av north of Judd Av and close as necessary. ~55mm in 12hrs ~70mm in 24hrs ~80mm in 36hrs 10% AEP (10yr ARI) The 12 hour rainfall is likely to cause some increase in flows but no real flooding issues in Merrigum. • Merrigum Golf Course is flooded and access compromised. • Flooding of all road in town and immediately upstream (i.e. to the east), mostly less than 300mm depth with the exception of the Merrigum - Ardmona Rd which is up to 600mm deep along the edges and Waverly Rd which is up to 500mm deep: Judd Av, Merrigum - Ardmona Rd, Palmer Ct, Ryan Rd, Waverley Av, Close the Merrigum - Ardmona Road and Morrissey Av if not already done.
 Review road flooding and adjust signage and closures as necessary.
 Sandbag or otherwise assist household likely to flood over-floor.
 Refer to the 10% AEP flood map for Merrigum at Appendix F of this MFEP.
 Monitor water levels.
 Check drainage infrastructure for blockages and clean out as necessary.